astrobin/astrobin/README.md

 modified style file, e.g.:

 ```
-docker cp astrobin/static/css/astrobin.less astrobin:/media/static/css/
+docker cp astrobin/static/scss/astrobin.scss astrobin:/media/static/scss/
-docker exec -it astrobin lessc /media/static/css/astrobin.less /media.static.css/astrobin.css
+docker exec -it astrobin \
+    sass /media/static/scss/astrobin.scss /media/static/css/astrobin.css
 ```

-When collecting static files on AWS S3, an hash of their contents will be automatically added to their filename, for cache-busting purposes.
+When collecting static files on AWS S3, a hash of their contents will be automatically added to their filenames, for cache-busting purposes.

 ## Testing